Content warning, highlight the hidden text between the lines:

 Ding ding ding.

-The cheers turned to a roar as the ref's hand struck the mat a third time.
+The cheers turned deafening as the ref's hand struck the mat a third time.
 Despite the intense stabbing sensation in the small of her back, Alicia wanted to lay on the ground until they decided to tear down the arena and put up something else.
-Gritting through the pain, the rookie pushed herself to her hands and knees and somehow stood up.
-Party Girl danced and posed in the ring as the referee raised her hand in victory.
-Alicia watched as the TV star pulled her hand away, walked to the ropes, and stuck her tongue out at the dejected I.T. staff surrounding the ring, many of whom had already begun to file out of the building.
-They're in for a rough team huddle on Monday.
+Gritting through the pain, she summoned the will to stand up while Party Girl danced and posed in the ring as the referee raised her hand in victory.
+Alicia watched as her partner pulled her hand free, walked to the ropes, and stuck her tongue out at the dejected I.T. staff surrounding the ring, many of whom had already begun to file out of the building.
+That's going to be a rough team huddle.

-The exhausted young wrestler found Maxine in the stands and leaned over the now-empty row 1 seats and held hands with her coworker and guardian angel.
+Alicia found Maxine in the stands and leaned over the now-empty front row seats to hold hands with her coworker and guardian angel.
 Alicia's eyes turned warm and her vision smudged.
 "Wh- What?"

-The wrestler raised a trembling hand to her lips.
+Alicia raised a trembling hand to her lips.
 "But-" she choked back more emotions before they got the better of her.
 "I told you not to."
-Alicia reached up with her other hand and wiped away her blurry vision with the sleeve of her white and yellow high school jersey.
+She reached up with her other hand and wiped away the forming tears with the sleeve of her white and yellow high school jersey.

 Maxine's plump cheeks drew up in a smile.
-"I just came to cheer for my favorite wrestler."
+"I'm always going to show up to support my favorite wrestler."

-she pulled her partner back up the ramp with an arm around her.
 Alicia looked back at Maxine and gave her friend a polite little wave.
-"Nice
+"Than-"

-Her partner rolled her eyes as she cut the reply off.
+The fashion icon rolled her eyes.
 "Think you could get a little more on me next time?"
 Alicia's face wrinkled in irritation.
 Party Girl shot her partner the Look and exclaimed, "Just kidding!
 You did great!"

-Her partner grabbed Alicia's hand and replied, "Do you have to right now?
+Party Girl grabbed her by the hand.
+"Do you have to right now?
 Come on, bestie!
 Let's hit the pay window!"

-Alicia's tone and expression got stern as she pulled her hand back.
+Alicia's tone grew stern as she pulled her hand back.
 "I'll meet you at your dressing room.
 There's no rush."

 "Fine," said Party Girl, as she turned and cold-shouldered her way out of the conversation.

 Which was absolutely fine.
-Alicia approached Sabrina, face etched with concern.
-"Sabrina, oh my gosh, I'm so sorry."
+Alicia approached Sabrina and called in a voice thick with concern, "Sabrina, oh my gosh, I'm so sorry."

-Alicia tongued at the fresh gap her smile and thought about it for a moment before answering, "I kinda like it."
+Alicia tongued at the fresh gap in her smile and thought for a moment before answering, "I kinda like it."

-A genuine smile lifted the veteran's scarred lips for a moment.
-"So you a garbage wrestler now?"
+A genuine smile lifted the veteran's scarred lips.
+"So you're a garbage wrestler now?"

 "Um," replied Alicia, a bit taken aback.

 "It's a term.
-It's a term," clarified Sabrina, seeming to clock that Alicia may have mistaken it for an insult.
-"Not necessarily one of endearment, but 'garbage wrestling' means the sorts of matches you've been getting up to.
-You're pretty good at it, but don't forget what I taught ya, alright?
+It's a term," Sabrina clarified, seeming to notice that Alicia may have taken offense.
+"Not necessarily one of endearment, but 'garbage wrestling' means the sort of matches you're getting up to.
+You're pretty good at it, but don't forget what I taught you, alright?
 I'd take it personally."
-Sabrina cocked a eyebrow.
+Sabrina cocked an eyebrow.
 "The Goon, huh?"

 Sabrina smiled at her former student.
 "If you told me Goon's your middle name, I'd believe you."

-"I wish.
-It's what I'd choose." said Alicia with a shy smile.
+"I wish," said Alicia with a shy smile.
 "But it's Gretchen."

 "I've heard worse," replied Sabrina.
-Alicia's smile wasn't shy anymore.
+The shyness left Alicia's smile.

 "Ladies," interjected Allen.
 "Are we chatting or running a show?"

 The joviality drained from the veteran's face.
 "He's right.
 It was nice catching up, but you can't really come back to talk during a show.
 Allen's showing me how to run things," Sabrina explained.
 "I'm not a wrestler anymore."
-The rookie felt the same sick feeling as when she saw Sabrina laid out in a pool of her own blood before their match.
-Alicia's heart still hadn't hit bottom.
+Alicia felt the same sick feeling as when she saw Sabrina laid out in a pool of her own blood before their match.
+Her heart still hadn't hit bottom.

 "Ladies, would you please wrap it up?"

 A scowl overtook Sabrina's rugged features as she retorted, "Keep your fuckin' shirt on, Allen.
 I'm almost done."
-The man in the teal blazer gave a stern look before backing down.
+The man in the teal blazer gave her a stern look before backing down.
 Sabrina looked back up at her former trainee.
-"Hard Times on Monday?
-Usual time?"
+"Hard Times on Monday?"
 She got a nod in response as Alicia excused herself with a polite little wave.
-She waved at Allen, also, but it was not as well received.
+She also waved at Allen, but it was not as well received.

-It took a second to adjust to even the dim backstage lighting as Alicia emerged from production and found herself immediately surrounded.
-Party Girl first, as usual.
-Her arms and legs were mottled with bruises and scrapes, although her face remained somehow immaculate.
-Really, the only visible flaw was the lingering scar of Black Violet's bite on the right side of her neck.
+It took a second to adjust to even the dim backstage lighting as Alicia emerged from production and found herself in another three-on-one ambush as Party Girl, Keven Se7en, and Janice surrounded her.
+Party Girl's arms and legs were covered in bruises and scrapes, but her complexion once again remained immaculate, if somewhat muddy and slightly blue.
+Really, the only visible flaw was the lingering scar of a bite mark on the right side of her neck.
 More so than the litany of injuries Party Girl suffered in her match with Black Violet, Alicia suspected that scar was the reason Party Girl still nursed a grudge.

 "Hey, bestie!
-An emergency vacation came up, and I have to go away for a week or so for a concert Kevvie's playing tomorrow near his hometown," Party Girl said as she gestured to her boyfriend dressed in his best purple leopard print suit.
+An emergency vacation came up, so I have to go away for a week and a bit for a concert.
+Kevvie's playing tomorrow near his hometown," Party Girl said as she gestured to her boyfriend dressed in his finest tie-dye leopard print suit.
 "Then we're going to stay about a week or so partying and hitting the white powder so no match next week, alright?"

-"I didn't know you ski!" remarked Alicia with a smile.
+"I didn't know you ski!"
+Alicia remarked.
 "No one around here does.
 We should go sometime!"

 "Uh-" fumbled Party Girl.
 "Y- yeah.
 I love skiing."

-"Always makes me nose run," interjected Keven Se7en. "'ittin' the snow."
-A broad smile spread across his lips as he shot Party Girl a glance.
+"Always makes me nose run, 'ittin' the snow," added Keven with a smile as he shot Party Girl a little glance.

 "Where in England are you from?" asked Alicia.